kgryte/pranav-qs-blog/README.md

 Web applications are rapidly emerging as a new frontier for high-performance scientific computation and AI-enabled end-user experiences.
 Underpinning the ML/AI revolution is linear algebra, a branch of mathematics concerning linear equations and their representations in vectors spaces and via matrices.
 [LAPACK](https://netlib.org/lapack/) ("**L**inear **A**lgebra **Pack**age") is a fundamental software library for numerical linear algebra, providing robust, battle-tested implementations of common matrix operations.
 Despite LAPACK being a foundational component of most numerical computing programming languages and libraries, a comprehensive, high-quality LAPACK implementation tailored to the unique constraints of the web has yet to materialize.
 That is...until now.

 Hi!
 I am [Pranav Goswami](https://github.com/pranavchiku), and, over the past summer, I worked with [Athan Reines](https://github.com/kgryte) to add initial LAPACK support to [stdlib](https://github.com/stdlib-js/stdlib), a fundamental library for scientific computation written in C and JavaScript and optimized for use in web browsers and other web-native environments, such as Node.js and Deno.
 In this blog post, I'll discuss my journey, some expected and unexpected (!) challenges, and the road ahead.
-With a little bit of luck, my hope is that this work provides a critical building block in making web browsers a first-class environment for numerical computation and machine learning and portends a future of more powerful AI-enabled web applications.
+My hope is that this work, with a little bit of luck, provides a critical building block in making web browsers a first-class environment for numerical computation and machine learning and portends a future of more powerful AI-enabled web applications.

 Sound interesting?
 Let's go!